-Salty, sweet and a little sour, this Chicken Marbella with Boneless Thighs is one of those dishes that everyone should have in their recipe collection – it’s one of those fabulous dishes that is perfect for a weeknight and pretty and tasty enough to serve to guests.
+Chicken Marbella - this boneless chicken thigh recipe is one of those dishes that everyone should have in their collection!
+This make-ahead classic is perfect for a weeknight but pretty and tasty enough to serve at a dinner party!

 I made this dish way back in the late 80's, after I'd purchased the Silver Palate Cookbook and thought it was wonderful.
 But food is like fashion, and the Silver Palate Cookbook became buried under newer and flashier cookbooks.